Skip Links

 Responsible and co-operative security

-The OSCE dialogue, builds confidence through measures like arms control and security-building, and works on conflict prevention and resolution for both international and internal conflicts.
+The OSCE build trust and confidence among the OSCE participating States through measures like arms control and security-building and works on conflict prevention and resolution for both international and internal conflicts.

 Commander of the Swiss Air Force, Lieutenant General Aldo C. Schellenberg, speaking at a commemorative event at the Military History Museum of the Austrian Armed Forces to mark 20 years of the OSCE Code of Conduct on Politico-Military Aspects of Security, Vienna, 8 July 2014.